 The post made my heart skip a beat and brought back that all too familiar feeling of I WANT TO GET MY HANDS ON THAT WRINKLE CREAM… NOW!
 It’s like Lancome Genifique all over again.

-Ever since I’ve grown several fine lines under my eyes, any product with the words “anti-aging” or “wrinkle cream” grabs my attention — even though I already know that there are only 2 anti-aging products that actually work: sunblock and retin-a.
+Ever since I’ve grown several fine lines under my eyes, any product with the words “anti-aging” or “wrinkle cream” grabs my attention — even when I already know that there are probably only 2 anti-aging products that make a significant difference: sunblock and tretinoin.

 I gave the post a once-over paying particular attention to where it would say, “this product costs Php ….” like I was already decided I would buy it.